nasa/fprime/docs/UsersGuide/cmake/Targets.md

 ### `dict` Target

-The target system is also used to produce ductionaries.
+The target system is also used to produce dictionaries.
 These dictionaries can be created using the top-level `dict` target.
 Dictionaries do not make use of module-specific targets in terms of user interaction.